mikhail-rodin/OpticScripts/README.md

   ```
   This is much better:
   ```
-  > in get
+  > in get 'rev'
-  > 12 ! load 12th lens in list
+  > 12
   > y
   ```
+  Here, all lenses with 'rev' in the name are listed, and you select the №12.
+  If no search string is specified, all LEN files in the directory are displayed.

 + `gsview.seq` - view Nth best GS solution